Abdul Razzaq Anjum

-Abdul Razzaq was known for setting a new record by getting the highest marks in the Intermediate exams and in the Science/Humanities Groups from the Sargodha Board.
-He scored 884 marks and won a gold medal from the Board in 1970 with this record remaining unbroken for 27 years.
+Born in Wan Bhachran, Anjum graduated from PAF College Sargodha and secured the first position in the Sargodha Boards of Intermediate/FSc exams in 1970 with a record-breaking score of 884/1000, earning a gold medal while his record stood for 27 years.
+He received scholarship offers from the British and American embassies in Pakistan to study abroad, but he chose to join the PAF Academy.
+By 1973, he graduated at the top of his course, winning the Sword of Honour and the trophy for best performance in ground subjects, and was commissioned into the Pakistan Air Force.

+In 1987 as Officer Commanding No. 9 Sqn, Wing Commander Abdul Razzaq initiated a mission from PAF Base Sargodha aboard his F-16A alongside his No. 2 Wingman Squadron Leader Sikandar Hayat.
+The duo fired their AIM-9 Sidewinder missiles and shot down an Afghan Antonov An-26 military aircraft, which had violated Pakistani airspace and was engaged in reconnaissance.

-In collaboration with then MNA Imran Khan, Abdul Razzaq Anjum, also a resident of Mianwali, aspired to establish a cadet college in their hometown.
+In collaboration with former cricketer-turned-politician Imran Khan, Abdul Razzaq, also a resident of Mianwali, aspired to establish a cadet college in their hometown.
 Their vision gained momentum when Governor Khalid Maqbool announced the establishment of the cadet college during a public gathering on 24 January 2002, followed by instructions to prepare a feasibility report.
-Anjum wished to return to Mianwali after retirement and aimed to contribute to the district's development.
+Anjum, wished to return to Mianwali after retirement and aimed to contribute to the district's development.
 After his death, the plan did not materialize and the college was never built.

 A year after his death, the Junior Model School was renamed to Abdul Razzaq Fazaia College (ARFiC) by Commander PAF Base Mianwali Air Commodore Inamullah Khan.

 Early life

 Mian Abdul Razzaq Anjum was born on 25 November 1952 in Wan Bhachran to Mian Mohammad Hayat, a school teacher.
-Anjum has two brothers, Mian Amir Hayat a former Colonel in the Pakistan Army and Mian Muhammad Nawaz Salar.

-He began his education at a local school before enrolling at PAF College Sargodha as part of the 16th Entry, attending from Class 8 to 12.
-Assigned Student No. 795, he resided in the Sabre House.
-Awarded scholarships in Class 5 and 8, he excelled academically, securing first place in the Matriculation examination.
-In Class 12, he topped Sargodha boards Intermediate/FSc exams with a record-breaking score of 884/1000, announced on 12 September 1970.
+He began his education at a local school, excelling academically, and was awarded scholarships in Class V and VIII.
+He then enrolled at PAF College Sargodha as part of the 16th Entry, attending from Class VIII to XII.
+Assigned Student No. 795, he resided in the Sabre House and secured first place in the Matriculation examination.

+He was described as an excellent soccer player during his student life at the college and contemplated joining the Pakistan men's national field hockey team but his instructors didn't allow him and forced him to go to the Air Force.

+In Class XII, he topped the Intermediate exams and in the Science/Humanities Groups from the Sargodha board, announced on 12 September 1970.
 Abdul Razzaq's record remained unbroken for 27 years until 1997.

 Despite receiving scholarship offers from the American and British embassies to study in their countries, he declined and chose to join the Pakistan Air Force (PAF).